Adwai-T/Notes/AngularNotes.md

 const myClass = new myExampleClass(5, 10);
 ```

-## Lifecycle Hooks : Introduction
+## Lifecycle Hooks

+Get the details of [Lifecycle Hooks](https://angular.io/guide/lifecycle-hooks)

-1. OnChanges : Every time there is a change lets say input property.
+1. ngOnChanges : Every time there is a change lets say input property.

-2. OnInit : Whenever a componet is initailized.
+2. ngOnInit : Whenever a componet is initailized.
 The code that is in the oninit method will be fired or invoked only once.

-3. DoCheck : Fired by angular when it thinks there was a change.
+3. ngDoCheck : Fired by angular when it thinks there was a change.

-4. AfterContentInit :
+4. ngAfterContentInit :

-5. AfterContentCheck :
+5. ngAfterContentCheck :

 6. AfterViewInit :

 7. OnDestroy : Called when some componet is destroied or removed.

+You don't have to implement all (or any) of the lifecycle hooks, just the ones you need.

 ## Components

 ### What is Component

+A component controls a patch of screen called a view.

 Lets take the example of header for a page.
 This header will be then usable on multiple pages.
-This is thus called as component is Angular.
+This thus can be made to be a component in Angular.

-app.component.ts contains all the logic for the component that we create.
+*app.component.ts* contains all the logic for the component that we create.

 Create a new component : `ng generate component hello`.